-In addition, this competition may impact the Corporation's ability to recruit or retain qualified employees with the technical expertise to find, develop, or the labour to operate such properties.
+In addition, this competition may impact the Corporation's ability to recruit or retain qualified employees with the technical expertise to find, develop, or operate such properties.

 Pilot Gold believes that its success is dependent on the performance of its management and key employees, many of whom have specialized knowledge and skills relating to the precious metals exploration business.
 Pilot Gold believes it has adequate personnel with the specialized skills required to successfully carry out its operations.
-As at March 27, 2013, the Corporation and its subsidiaries had 35 employees.
+As at March 14, 2014, the Corporation and its subsidiaries had 31 employees.
 Many of the Corporation's management and its senior geologic team are either former employees or long-time contractors of Fronteer.

-The Corporation has also retained Oxygen Capital Corp. ("Oxygen"), a private entity owned by certain directors of the Company to provide services to the Company including staffing, office rental and other administrative functions.
+The Corporation has also retained Oxygen Capital Corp. ("Oxygen"), a private entity owned by certain directors and an officer of the Corporation to provide services to the Corporation including staffing, office rental and other administrative functions.
 The Corporation benefits from expanded access to technical and administrative personnel as a result of the Oxygen relationship.
 Several key executives of the Corporation are employed by Oxygen, and provide services through the arrangement.
-8 employees of Oxygen dedicate at least 50% of their time to Pilot Gold.
+Nine employees of Oxygen dedicate at least 50% of their time to Pilot Gold.